Pivot-RP provides multiple ways of searching for funding opportunities:

 Exclude opportunities matching: Use these filters to exclude from the search results any opportunities that match specified values.

-Pivot's sponsor search enables you to search or browse our list of sponsors: all sponsors, US federal sponsors, or non-US federal sponsors.
+Pivot-RP's funder search enables you to search or browse our list of funders: all funders, U.S. governement funders, or non-U.S. government funders.

-Many sponsor names are listed under the name of their larger controlling entity.
+Many funder names are listed under the name of their larger controlling entity.
 Examples:

 - The National Institutes of Health (NIH) is listed as one of the departments in the United States Department of Health and Human Services, under U.